simoncozens/fonts-and-layout/opentype.md

 ![metrics measuring glyph](opentype/safari.png)

-(Although Illustrator's selection extends to slightly more than 500 points below the baseline.)
+(Although Illustrator's selection extends to slightly more than 500 points below the baseline. *XXX why?*)

-XXX Need Windows test here.
+*XXX Need Windows test here.*

 The `usWinAscent` and `usWinDescent` values are used for text *clipping* on Windows.
 In other words, any contours above 1000 or below -200 units will be clipped on Windows applications.
 On a Mac, the relevant values for clipping are `hhea`'s `ascender` and `descender`.
 Mac uses `hhea`'s `lineGap` to determine line spacing.
 As we can see from our Safari example, there is no gap between the lines: the first line's descender at -200 units lines up perfectly with the second line's ascender at 1000 units.
 Finally, the `typo` values are used by layout applications to position the first baseline of a text block and set the default line spacing.